zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 what one is able to do with Moondream.
 One important thing is the Image To Prompt feature of Moondream.</p>

+# Motivation

+Image To Prompt can be used in different ways.
+One can get an idea how to change or improve a Prompt by suggestions from Image To Prompt.
+It is also possible to get informations about the art and style of the image.
+This can be helpful to get the right key words for further work.

+# Introductory Words

+The node is using the CPU and not the GPU.
+First way, the proposed one, can be done with Moon dream directly.
+For the second way one needs Hugging face.

+In the first versions of the node the model cannot be selected.
+At the moment there are four models available.
+In one of the following versions I will add the support for all of the four models.

+In the future I need something like a download node, which should be offer the possibility to download and monitor the process of the download in the node and not in the terminal window.

 # Node Preview

+Figure 1 shows a preview of the node.
+Over the connector on the left side one can load the image of interest.
+The connectors on the right side have as output

+* Answer (to a question or Prompt)
+* Short caption
+* Normal caption

 <img src="./images/node_preview.png" alt="node preview" width="512">
 <p><i>Figure 1: Node preview</i></p>

+Like I have done it in the example workflow one should output all three to get the best answer or caption for each case.

 # Workflow Preview

+Figure 2 shows the simple case of a workflow.
+From my point of view it is not helpful to create in an automatic way new images from the given answer or caption.

 <img src="./images/workflow_preview.png" alt="workflow preview" width="1024">
 <p><i>Figure 2: Example workflow preview</i></p>

+Read the next section why I do not propose to use a automatic image generation.

+What the Workflow/Node Does

+Each time one let run the workflow Moon dream is generating a new answer.
+No two answers will be the same.
+This way it make sense to run the workflow different times untill one get an answer which one likes more than an other answer.

 # Installation